 Tip 2: It’s all about the board – our opponents’ upcards are just as important as our own cards.

-The key thing to understand about 7 card stud strategy is the importance of the board.
+The key thing to understand about 7-card stud strategy is the importance of the board.
 The same hand can be great in one situation and completely unplayable in another – all based on the cards our opponents are showing.

-The same goes for pairs, straight draws and other hands – if our opponents are showing cards that we need to improve our hand (to trips, two-pair, straights), we may have to fold an otherwise good-looking, playable hand.
+The same goes for pairs, straight draws, and other hands – if our opponents are showing cards that we need to improve our hand (to trips, two-pair, straights), we may have to fold an otherwise good-looking, playable hand.

 Tip 3: One street can change the situation completely.

 Equities run closer in stud because players don’t share any cards.
-This is absolutely key in seven card stud strategy and something that may take some getting used to for a new player.
+This is absolutely key in seven-card stud strategy and something that may take some getting used to for a new player.
 Because each player gets their own cards, a situation that favors one player can shift on the next street if they hit a bad card while their opponent hits a great one.
-Because of stud’s limit betting rules, it is also cheaper to continue and see how the hand develops, which means more players will stay in the pot longer.
+Because of the stud’s limit betting rules, it is also cheaper to continue and see how the hand develops, which means more players will stay in the pot longer.

 Tip 4: The magic on the fourth street – playing draws correctly can be very profitable.

-Some starting hands are very speculative in terms of general equity, such as three cards of the same suit (e.g. Q86 of hearts) or connectors (e.g. T98).
+Some starting hands are very speculative in terms of general equity, such as three cards of the same suit (e.g., Q86 of hearts) or connectors (e.g., T98).
 These hands are not amazing starting hands, so we play them carefully.
 However, if we hit our draw on the fourth street, a lot changes.
 If we catch a flush draw, we actually become a favorite to win against most hands, and have great equity in multiway pots.

 A four-to-a-straight is harder to make on the fourth street (we have 8 outs as opposed to 10 ways to make a flush draw), which is part of the reason why connected hands such as 789 or JTQ are less valuable than suited hands.
-However, if we do hold an open-ended straight draw on the 4th street, we are also 50/50 against a pair of aces and have great equity in multi way pots (of course, it is always important to pay attention to how the board interacts with our draw).
+However, if we do hold an open-ended straight draw on the 4th street, we are also 50/50 against a pair of aces and have great equity in multi-way pots (of course, it is always important to pay attention to how the board interacts with our draw).

 Tip 5: Bluffing is important in stud.